Number of reported UFO incidents increasing, government says - NewsBreak

 The number of reported UFO incidents has sharply increased as more than 360 incidents have been reported or discovered in the past two years, according to a new intelligence report.

 The Office of the Director of National Intelligence (ODNI) released its annual report on unidentified aerial phenomena (UAP) on Thursday as required by the National Defense Authorization Act for fiscal year 2022.
-The act requires ODNI to work with the secretary of defense to submit an annual report to Congress on UAP.Fayetteville pilot who believed UFO saved him; convicted of lying to FAA
+The act requires ODNI to work with the secretary of defense to submit an annual report to Congress on UAP.What ever happened to the Chemung Canal?

 The report states that the Defense Department’s (DoD) All-Domain Anomaly Resolution Office (AARO), which was established in July last year to coordinate UAP tracking and analysis efforts beyond DoD, received 247 UAP reports since the cut-off date of ODNI’s preliminary report on March 5, 2021.